ryscheng/www.raymondcheng.net/_posts/2021-10-06-how-to-hang-glide.md

 categories: [thoughts]
 ---

-After a long 2.5 years of training to get to our H3 rating, we thought it would help to share our journey and what we wished we knew when we first started.
+After a long 2.5 years of training to get to our H3 rating, we thought it would help to share our journey and what we wished we knew when we first started; advice that could have helped us finish in <1 year.
 Of course this is our limited opinion, so take it all with a grain of salt and get advice from other pilots you trust.

 *Blog post by [Raymond Cheng](https://raymondcheng.net/) and [Brandon Holt](http://bholt.org/)*